Kelechi-Okorie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 File 10-factorial - computes and prints factorial
 File 11-second_biggest.js - searches second biggest in a list of args file 12-object.js - replaces the value 12 with 89
+File 13-add.js returns the sum of 2 ints